 Employment application is accepted for current position listings only.
-To view employment opportunities click here.
+View employment opportunities.
 If you would like to check on the status of your application, please contact our office.
 Additionally, if you would like to have your application re-submitted for another position, please give our office a call.

-A resolution adopting Title VI Policy for the Town Of Kill Devil Hills to prohibit discrimination in programs and services and in activities receiving federal financial assistance can be read here.
+View the resolution adopting Title VI Policy for the Town Of Kill Devil Hills to prohibit discrimination in programs and services and in activities receiving federal financial assistance.

 ADA Transition Plan